Amir H. Alavi

 Civil and Environmental Engineering; Extension — Business Department

-Amir H. Alavi is an Assistant Professor with a joint appointment in the Civil and Environmental Engineering Department at the University of Missouri and the University of Missouri Extension Business Development Program.
-His multidisciplinary research integrates sensing, computation, control, networking and information systems into the civil infrastructure to create cyber-physical infrastructure systems.
-Dr. Alavi’s research interests include smart cities, smart infrastructure, structural health monitoring, deployment of advanced sensors, energy harvesting and civil engineering system informatics.
-He has worked on research projects supported by Federal Highway Administration (FHWA), National Science Foundation (NSF), Missouri Department of Transportation, and Michigan DOT.
-Dr. Alavi has authored four books and more than 150 publications in archival journals, book chapters and conference proceedings.
+Dr. Amir H. Alavi is an Assistant Professor with a joint appointment in the Civil and Environmental Engineering Department at the University of Missouri and the University of Missouri Extension Business Development Program, and holds a courtesy appointment in the Biomedical, Biological and Chemical Engineering Department.
+His multidisciplinary research integrates sensing, computation, control, networking, and information systems into the civil infrastructure to create cyber-physical infrastructure systems.
+Dr. Alavi’s research interests include smart cities, structural health monitoring, deployment of advanced sensors, energy harvesting, and civil engineering system informatics.
+He has worked on research projects supported by Federal Highway Administration (FHWA), National Science Foundation (NSF), Missouri DOT, and Michigan DOT.
+Dr. Alavi has authored 5 books and over 170 publications in archival journals, book chapters, and conference proceedings.
 He has received a number of award certificates for his journal articles.
-Recently, he has been selected among the Scholar Google 300 Most Cited Authors in Civil Engineering, as well as Web of Science ESI’s World Top 1% Scientific Minds.
+Recently, he has been selected among the Google Scholar 200 Most Cited Authors in Civil Engineering, as well as Web of Science ESI’s World Top 1% Scientific Minds.
 He has served as the editor/guest editor of several journals such as Case Studies in Construction Material, Automation in Construction, Geoscience Frontiers, ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems, and Advances in Mechanical Engineering.

 PhD from Michigan State University